How the Minox escapement works

 If you want the shutter to stay open longer, you have to control the movement of the blade locking arm differently in terms of speed.

-To understand this description, I recommend reading the article about the function of the shutter if you haven’t already.
+To understand this description, I recommend reading the article about the shutter blade control subsystem if you haven’t already.

 As we know, both locking pins are attached to the same blade locking arm: